16 Costs to Become a Real Estate Agent (Full Guide)

 A real estate agent continuing education course is required to renew your license.
 The curriculum requirements are 45-hours of studying and you must pass the online quizzes and final exams.
 CA Realty Training offers an online continuing education course that you can complete in as little as 6 days.
 Other programs vary in their accessibility, cost, and program.

-To renew your license, you must provide proof of completing the continuing education course and pay the $245 fee in California.
+To renew your license, you must provide proof of completing the continuing education course and pay the $350 fee for salesperson in California.
 Afterward, you don’t have to think about renewal for another 4-years.
 If you are late for the renewal, you could have your license suspended and the fee will increase.
+The late renewal fee is $525.

 How Much Does it Cost to be a Real Estate Agent?